apalache-mc/apalache/docs/src/adr/017pdr-temporal.md

 One can instead extend the spec with auxiliary Boolean variables roughly corresponding to all nodes in the syntax tree who have temporal operators beneath them.
 The value of each variable in each step corresponds to whether the formula corresponding to that node in the syntax tree is satisfied from that point forward.
+The encoding is described in Section 3.2 of [Biere et al. 2006][]
 See e.g. the [EWD998 protocol encoded with a tableau](EWD998_tableau.tla).

 Implementation details: